creadth/Cache-Refresh-SillyTavern/README.md

 [![Status](https://img.shields.io/badge/status-beta-yellow.svg)]()

 This extension for [SillyTavern](https://github.com/SillyTavern/SillyTavern) automatically keeps your language model's cache "warm" by sending periodic, minimal requests.
-This was made for Claude models, but it works with other APIs as well.
-By preventing cache expiration, you can significantly reduce API costs and latency, especially during longer interactive sessions.
+This was made for Claude Sonnet especially, but it works with other models as well.
+By preventing cache expiration, you can significantly reduce API cost.

 ## The Problem: Cache Expiration

 AI language models (LLMs) like Claude (through OpenRouter), OpenAI's GPT, and others use caching to improve performance and reduce costs.
-When you send a prompt that's similar to a recent one, the service can often return a cached response instead of recomputing everything.
+When you send a prompt that's similar to a recent one, or asking caching on your prompts, the service can often return a cached response instead of recomputing everything, which in turn will give a cache discount.
+(90% reduction of the price of the cached input for Claude)

 However, these caches have a short lifespan (often just a few minutes).
-If you pause your interaction with the model for longer than the cache timeout, the cache expires, and the next request incurs the full processing cost and latency.
+If you pause your interaction with the model for longer than the cache timeout, the cache expires, and the next request incurs the full cost.
+This is without mentioning that caching can cost you for some model.
+(Charged 1.25x the price of the original input pricing for Claude)

 ## The Solution: Cache Refreshing